 January 18, 1997

 Official opening of the Center for Hawaiian Studies building.

 October 10, 2001

-The BOR approved the Renaming of the Center for Hawaiian tudies’ building to Kamakakūokalani – The Gladys K.’Ainoa Brandt Center for Hawaiian Studies.
+The BOR approved the renaming of the Center for Hawaiian Studies’ building to Kamakakūokalani – The Gladys K. ’Ainoa Brandt Center for Hawaiian Studies.

 February 28, 2002

 Dedication of Kamakakūokalani Center for Hawaiian Studies building in the name of Gladys Kamakakuokalani ‘Ainoa Brandt.